-It is the student's responsibility to get to class (or log on in the case of any synchronous digitally mediated lectures that may be scheduled based on varying circumstances) on time regardless of the delivery format.
+It is the student's responsibility to get to class or log on to synchronous digitally mediated lectures on time regardless of the delivery format.
 The instructor is under no obligation to repeat any missed information or provide access to lecture notes or presentation materials to students who arrive late.
 Nevertheless, it remains the responsibility of the student to learn the material presented in the course.
 Tardiness for in-person classes is particularly disruptive and rude.